momer93/momer93.github.io/_projects/1_project.md

     Pictures of some steel fabrication microenterprises in Oman
 </div>

-During field visits to several such microenterprises, it was noticed that when repetitive parts were required that were not simple rectangles, such as circles or more complex shapes such as stiffeners.
-The workers went through a tedious process of cutting out a template out of thin sheet metal, transferring the template marking onto the metal plate with chalk, followed by manual gas cutting using a hand held oxyfuel cutter and finally post-processing.
+When repetitive parts were required that were not simple rectangles, such as circles or more complex shapes such as stiffeners.
+The workers went through a tedious process of drawing a shape on a thin metal sheet, cutting it out, laying the template onto the metal plate to be cut and marking it with chalk, followed by manual gas cutting using a hand held oxyfuel cutter and finally post-processing.

 The part edges were often uneven with excessive dross.
-This had to often be corrected by extensive grinding using a hand held grinder.
-Therefore, the cutting process was often tedious, time consuming and mundane.
+This had to be corrected by extensive grinding using a hand held grinder.
+Therefore, the entire cutting process was inefficient, often tedious, time-consuming and mundane, specially for large batches of repititive shapes.
 With some workers revealing stories of gas explosions while cutting, the process was also dangerous.
-In terms of increased efficiency and reducing manual labour, the gas cutting process was determined to benefit from process automation.
+In terms of increased efficiency and reducing manual labour, the gas cutting process was determined to benefit significantly from process automation.

 The project was started by carrying our a field visit to manufacturing microenterprises in the industrial cluster of Wadi Kabir Sanaya in the city of Muscat.
 The cluster has a pre-dominantly dense population of migrant run manufacturing microenterprises.
 Due to limited online and telecommunication opportunities of the microenterprises, interviews with the respondents were carried out face to face at their sites of business.
 The respondents were all male migrants from the South Asian countries of Pakistan, India, and Bangladesh.
 Semi-structured interviews and field observations were carried out to gain an understanding of the technology needs and readiness levels of the target group.
 Talking with the shop owners revealed insights into their available resources, educational backgrounds and day to day lives.
 Most had small workshop spaces which were not more than 15-20 square meters.
 They were all open air workshops with no climate control and dust being everywhere.
 They seldom had the time to work on such projects due to working 6 days a week, 12 hours each day.
 This mean't they rarely had free time and therefore it was imperative to find a company that would be willing to help with the build during their work hours.